-History shows whale blubber and buggy whips were once fine industries, but progress moved us away.
+History shows whale blubber and buggy whips were once fine industries but progress moved us to better things.
 And through progress today we know the days are well over of a false choice between environmental protection and economic growth.

 We want to encourage our City and community owned CPSEnergy, to be world leaders in the Third and Fourth Industrial Revolutions.
 And preeminent in each of their own industry’s disruptive technologies.
 Rather than abdicating our leadership to other cities and nations.

 In the spirit of practical bipartisanship, since when did the simple concept of leaving the planet a better place for our kids become a partisan issue?
 We all benefit from energy independence, green jobs, preservation of habitat and watersheds, livable cities, clean air and water, and healthy children.

 Especially when we look at it as an apolitical issue of good economics, health and progress.
 Today we can actually rebuild our infrastructure to help the populace and strengthen society to be a moew advanced civilization and species on the planet.

 The business leaders in our development community and oil and gas industries need to step-up there game, rise to the occasion, embrace the many new opportunities of creating climate wealth, and become leading experts in their respective profession’s modern methods involving bio-fuels and GHG sequestration.

 Smart growth through sustainable development is the new frontier, as we can see climate change is here and PCBs along plastic pollution have been found in the deepest ocean trenches of our planet.

 Even if we don’t think climate change is real, we could do worse than to create a better, more livable world, for nothing.
 Just ask our kids.

 Those who have local operational control of our emissions need to take seriously their responsibility of limiting GHGs.